2007: Exploring the Inner Space of the Celebes Sea Explorers

 University of the Philippines

-Hildie is a Research and Technical Assistant with the Marine Science Institute-University of the Philippines, working on soft bottom communities for the past 19 years.
-She graduated in 1996 with an M.Sc. in Marine Science from the same University, concentrating on the benthos of coral reef sediments.
+Hildie Maria Nacorda is a research and technical assistant with the Marine Science Institute-University of the Philippines, working on soft bottom communities for the past 19 years.
+She graduated in 1996 with an MSc in marine science from the same university, concentrating on the benthos of coral reef sediments.
 She has participated in various baseline and monitoring surveys, which involved sampling the sea floor with grabs, sieving and extracting organisms from sediments, and identifying the fauna into different taxa.
-Hildie is particularly interested in looking at changes within the polychaete worms, because these are used as indicators of environmental conditions.
-Hildie recently added seagrasses to her research interest list, joining several coastal resource surveys to identify key areas for conservation, and she shared her skills and experiences during Coastal Resource Management orientations and trainings.
-She is working on a Ph.D. project that looks at the interactions between burrowing shrimps and seagrasses, and she hopes to defend her thesis early in 2008
+Nacorda is particularly interested in looking at changes within the polychaete worms, because these are used as indicators of environmental conditions.
+She recently added seagrasses to her list of research interests, joining several coastal resource surveys to identify key areas for conservation, and she shared her skills and experiences during Coastal Resource Management orientations and trainings.
+She is working on a PhD project that explores the interactions between burrowing shrimps and seagrasses, and she hopes to defend her thesis early in 2008

 Mike NicholsonMike Nicholson